ToxFAQs™ for Copper

 The U.S. Department of Health and Human Services (DHHS) has not evaluated the carcinogenicity (whether it causes cancer) of copper.

 The International Agency for Research on Cancer (IARC) has not evaluated the carcinogenicity of copper.
-IARC lists copper 8-hydroyquinoline as a group 3 agent indicating the carcinogenicity in humans cannot be classified due to lack of cancer studies in humans and animals.
+IARC lists copper 8-hydroxyquinoline as a group 3 agent, indicating that the carcinogenicity in humans cannot be classified due to lack of cancer studies in humans and animals.

 Can I get a medical test to check for copper?